 This extra level of security will require you to authenticate using our app, or alternatively we'll text you a one-time passcode, to make sure it's really you when you bank and shop online.

-On top of your usual sign in process, you’ll need to authenticate using our app before you can view your account online.
+On top of your usual sign in process, you may need to authenticate using our app before you can view your account online.
 You'll also need to do this when you make certain changes to your account and for some withdrawals.

 If you're not using the app, we'll text you a one-time passcode instead, or you can use a number generated by your security token (if you have one).

-When you make a purchase online, depending on the amount, you'll need to authenticate payments through our app, or alternatively we may need to text you a one-time passcode.
+When you make a purchase online, depending on the amount, you may need to authenticate payments through our app, or we may need to text you a one-time passcode.

 Some transactions won't need to be verified - including recurring transactions and low-value payments.

 For extra security, when using your contactless card you'll sometimes be asked to enter your PIN as well.

 If you're already using the Virgin Money Mobile Banking app

 Just make sure you've got the most up-to-date version and you'll be ready to authenticate with a few taps.